leodip/goiabada/mkdocs/docs/how-it-works.md

 In your authorization request, you have the option to include the `max_age` parameter.
 This parameter allows you to define the maximum acceptable time (in seconds) since the user's last authentication.
 For instance, if you add `max_age=120` to the authentication request, it implies that the user needs to re-authenticate if their last authentication was over 120 seconds (2 minutes) ago, regardless of having a valid session.
 This parameter is useful when the client needs to ensure that the user authenticated within a specific timeframe.

+## Token expiration

+You can customize the expiration durations (in seconds) for access tokens and id tokens on the Settings -> Tokens page.
+These configurations apply globally to all clients.
+However, if needed, individual clients have the flexibility to override the global settings in their specific client configurations.

+The default token expiration is set to 5 minutes.
+Access tokens are intentionally kept short-lived, for security reasons.

 ## Refresh tokens

 Refresh tokens are relevant to the authorization code flow with PKCE (in the client credentials flow we don't have refresh tokens).